rackerlabs/rackspace-how-to/content/cloud-backup-troubleshooting-on-windows-2012-servers.md

 3. Enter **services.msc** in the search field, and then click **services** that populates under the search bar.
 4. Locate the DriveClient service, right-click it, and select the **Restart**.
 A pop-up windows shows the status of the restart.
 5. After the restart completes, find the DriveClient service again in the **Services (Local)** list, and ensure that its status is **Running**.
-6. Ensure that the DriveClient is configure to start at boot up:
+6. Ensure that the DriveClient is configured to start at boot up:

    a.
 Right-click the DriveClient service and click **Properties**.